Developer-DAO/rpc/README.md

 - run `cargo install sqlx-cli`

+- `cd` into the project's root

-- Create .env file in project root
+- create .env file

 - The following fields should be added: